Walthamstow: Economy

 The High Street is dominated by Walthamstow Market, which began in 1885, and occupies all but the last 100 yards of the street.
 It is reputed to be a mile long, but in fact measures approximately 2/3 mi.
-It is the longest street market in Europe.
+It is the second longest street market in Europe.
 The market is open five days a week (not Sunday or Monday), and there is a Sunday farmers' market.
 The street is lined with shops: a selection of high street chains, but also many independent small shops specialising in food, fabrics, and household goods, as well as cafés.
 There are two patches of more recent development: Sainsbury's supermarket and the covered shopping centre 17&Central (originally Selborne Walk, then The Mall Walthamstow, badly damaged by a fire in 2019 and fully restored) both of which have large multi-storey car parks.

 The historic central library on the High Street was one of many built with money donated by the Scottish-American businessman and philanthropist Andrew Carnegie, whose portrait bust can be seen on the exterior of the building.
 The library was damaged by a fire in 1982 but modernised and expanded in 2006–07.
 At the same time, a large plot at the corner of High Street and Hoe Street was set for substantial redevelopment as a retail space.
 This site was previously the location of the town's central post office and a shopping arcade built in the 1960s.
 Plans for the redevelopment of this site initially fell through in 2005, but work on a new cinema, flats and restaurants started in April 2013 and was completed in December 2014.
 As of 2024, there is current refurbishment of the town square and new homes adjacent to the 17&Central shopping centre which is being extended.

 The Walthamstow Beer Mile, also known as the Blackhorse Beer Mile, is an attraction consisting of a growing number of micro-breweries, and their associated tap-rooms, in and around Blackhorse Road and Blackhorse Lane.